EEG-based Emotional Video Classification via Learning Connectivity Structure: Proposed Method

 \subsubsection{Graph sampling}

-From the graph layer membership information, the graph structure is obtained via probabilistic or deterministic sampling.
-We consider the following three methods for sampling.
+From the graph layer membership information, we construct a multi-layer graph structure via the graph sampling module.
+We consider the following three methods for sampling: stochastic sampling, deterministic thresholding, and continuous softmax.
+One of the three methods is applied to the graph layer membership information $\mathbf{h}_{ij}$ to obtain a graph structure.

+A schematic diagram of the three methods is shown in Figure \ref{fig:graph_sampling}.
+The main difference among them is the degree of restriction in activating multiple graph layers, which is detailed below.

-\paragraph{Stochastic sampling (STO)} The stochastic sampling method probabilistically assigns the potential edge from vertex $v_i$ to vertex $v_j$ to one of the $K$ graph layers.
-Since the sampled graph weight is discrete, the Gumbel-softmax reparametrization technique \cite{jang2016categorical, maddison2016concrete} is used to provide continuous relaxation and enable computation of gradients:
+\textbf{Stochastic sampling (STO).} The stochastic sampling method probabilistically assigns the potential edge from vertex $v_i$ to vertex $v_j$ to one of the $K$ graph layers.
+In this case, the sampled graph weight is binary (0 or 1), which is not differentiable directly.
+Therefore, the Gumbel-softmax reparametrization technique \cite{jang2016categorical,maddison2016concrete} is used to provide continuous relaxation and enable computation of gradients:

-where $\mathbf{q}\in \mathbb{R}^K$ is a random vector whose components are i.i.d. and follow the standard Gumbel distribution. $\tau$ is the softmax temperature controlling sampling smoothness, which is set as $\tau=0.5$ in this paper.
-Then, the unweighted edge from $v_i$ to $v_j$ is obtained by
+where $\mathbf{q}\in \mathbb{R}^K$ is a random vector whose components are i.i.d. and follow the standard Gumbel distribution.\footnote{We observed that the obtained graph structure and the corresponding classification result rarely change due to the sampling during inference ($<$1\% for graph structure and $<$0.2\% for accuracy across 10 repetitions).} $\tau$ is the softmax temperature controlling sampling smoothness, which is set as $\tau=0.5$ in this paper as a reasonable choice to achieve both a good approximation of categorical distribution and stable learning \cite{jang2016categorical,maddison2016concrete}.
+Then, the unweighted edge from $v_i$ to $v_j$ is obtained by choosing the maximum value among the components of $\mathbf{z}_{ij}$, i.e.,

+where $z_{ij}^{l}$ is the $l$th component of $\mathbf{z}_{ij}$.
+The stochastic sampling method is the most restrictive to construct a graph structure, enforcing only one of the graph layers to be activated.
+That is, it selects the most likely connectivity type for each edge candidate.

-\paragraph{Deterministic thresholding (DET)} The estimated graph has multiple layers, and we expect that different graph layers model different types of connectivity information.
-While the stochastic sampling method restricts each edge to belonging to only one graph layer, the deterministic thresholding method relaxes this restriction to allow a pair of vertices to have edges in multiple layers via thresholding:
+\textbf{Deterministic thresholding (DET).} The estimated graph has multiple layers, and we expect that different graph layers model different types of connectivity information.
+For some vertex pairs, their relationship may be a mixture of multiple connectivity types, which requires edges in multiple graph layers for representation.
+The deterministic thresholding method relaxes the restriction of stochastic sampling to allow a pair of vertices to have edges in multiple layers via thresholding:

-where $r$ is a threshold, which is set as $r=0.5$ in our work.
+where $\Delta$ is a threshold, which is set as $\Delta=0.5$ in our work.
 The same continuous relaxation technique used in the stochastic sampling method is used to make discrete variables differentiable during training.